-- Respect for each other (what does that mean to you?) - Come to class sober - · Keep cell phones and other distractions put away - Be in the classroom before class starts, so that you're ready when it starts - If you need to leave in the middle of class, do so as quietly and unobtrusively as you can - Stay until class is over - Be a regular and willing participant

-Contact the instructor if you need special accommodation or exception from these rules.
+- Respect for each other (what does that mean to you?) - Come to class sober - · Avoid non-class-related cell phone and laptop use during class - Be in the classroom before class starts, so that you're ready when it starts - If you need to leave in the middle of class, do so as quietly and unobtrusively as you can - Stay until class is over - Be a regular and willing participant - \Contact the instructor if you need special accommodation or exception from these rules.